Fox hits game-winner over Beal, Kings beat Wizards 121-119

 The Kings led by nine points after the third quarter and maintained their advantage for most of the fourth before a personal 6-0 run by Westbrook.
 His driving layup tied the game at 119 with 22.6 seconds left.

-After a Sacramento timeout, Fox took the inbounds pass and ran down the clock before he dribbled left and sank a 19-foot jumper over Beal’s outstretched arms.
+After a Sacramento timeout, Fox took the inbounds pass and ran down the clock before he dribbled left and sank a 19-foot jumper over Beal’s outstretched arm.

+“First thought is always to get to the basket, and he tucked on that,” said Fox, who scored the Kings’ last nine points.
+“You can’t get to the basket every time.
+So when I dribbled back, I was ready to shoot the ball.”

+Said Beal: “The only thing I probably could’ve done is maybe cut off his left hand, force him right.
+But he had it going the last 10 possessions.”

 Washington called timeout to try and set up a miracle winning shot with less than a second to play, but Westbrook threw away the inbounds.